reflex-dev/reflex-web/docs/events/events_overview.md

 In this example, the heading component has the **event trigger**, `on_mouse_over`.
 Whenever the user hovers over the heading, the `next_word` **event handler** will be called to cycle the word.
 Once the handler returns, the UI will be updated to reflect the new state.

+Adding the `@rx.event` decorator above the event handler is strongly recommended.
+This decorator enables proper static type checking, which ensures event handlers receive the correct number and types of arguments.

 # What in this section?

 In the event section of the documentation, you will explore the different types of events supported by Reflex, along with the different ways to call them.